What is Lyme Disease?

-Joint problems - in one or more joints.
+Joint problems – in one or more joints.
 They most commonly affect the knee joint.
 The severity of joint problems can range from episodes of mild joint pains, to severe joint inflammation (arthritis) causing a lot of pain.
-Episodes of joint inflammation last, on average, three months and are characterised by joint pains that migrate around the body from day to day.
+Episodes of joint inflammation last, on average, three months.

-Nerve and brain problems - some affected people develop inflammation to nerves, particularly the nerves around the face.
-This may cause the nerve to stop working and result in Bells Palsy.
-Inflammation of the tissues around the brain (meningitis) and inflammation of the brain (encephalitis) may occur.
+Nerve and brain problems – some affected people develop inflammation to nerves, particularly the nerves around the face.
+This may cause the nerve to stop working and result in facial weakness.
+Inflammation of the tissues around the brain (menigitis) and inflammation of the brain (encephalitis) may occur.

 Heart problems – some affected people develop inflammation of the heart (myocarditis) and other heart problems.
 This may cause symptoms such as dizziness, breathlessness, chest pain and a feeling that your heart is beating in a fast, irregular way (palpitations).